Jayla194/shangri-la-referendum/README.md

 # Shangri-La Referendum 🗳️

 **My Shangri-La Referendum (MSLR)** is a full-stack web-based voting platform developed as part of a final-year university assignment for *Mobile and Web Applications*.
+As of 12/01/26, you can view the project here `https://shangrilareferendum.web.app/`

 ---